Home

 So why use orthotics at all?

 Why not just use manipulation and exercise?
 Well, we do.
 When it is appropriate.
 Not all people need orthotics.
-But if the ligaments and muscles are not strong enough to support the foot to prevent further injury when you are weight bearing, then you need a support for the foot.
+But if the ligaments and muscles are not strong enough to support the foot to prevent further injury when you are weight bearing, then you need support for the foot.

 In the same way, we would give you a back support belt if your back is so unstable that you regularly injure it doing basic activities, or to use when you do things that are more demanding for your back.